HOUSTON INSURANCE BAD FAITH LAWYER

 Houston Insurance Bad Faith Attorney

-When your property has been damaged — whether through a car accident, hurricane damage, fire damage or what have you — you depend on your insurance company to do their part and pay a fair and reasonable claim.
+When you suffer property damage, whether through a car accident, hurricane damage, fire damage, or what have you, you depend on your insurance company to do their part and pay a fair and reasonable claim.
 However, this doesn’t always happen.
 Insurance bad faith is a more common problem than you may think.
+If this happens to you, you need an insurance bad faith attorney on your side.

 Unfortunately, your insurance company is not on your side.
 It has an interest in protecting its bottom line and paying as little as possible.
-This can result in your claim being denied or undervalued or a delay in payments.
+This can result in your claim being denied, undervalued, or a delay in payments.

 What is Bad Faith?